Updated: Jan 2

 1 Lack of overall planning

-At the beginning of the project, the project manager only focused on the schedule plan at that moment but did not develop the overall plan or other kinds of plan which would help to achieve the overall objectives.
+At the beginning of the project, the project manager only focused on the schedule plan at that moment but did not develop the overall plan or other kinds of the plan which would help to achieve the overall objectives.
 This means only focusing on the moment but lack of long-term planning.

 1. At the beginning of the project, the project manager should plan the overall implementation approach of the entire project, as well as the objectives, scope, and expected value of each phase.